Sachsenhausen Concentration Camp Tour

 Tips for Visiting Checkpoint Charlie

-• Don’t forget to take a photo with the iconic soldier stationed at the checkpoint!
+Don’t forget to have a photo taken with the iconic soldier stationed at the checkpoint!

-• Visit the nearby Wall Museum, also known as the Haus am Checkpoint Charlie, for a comprehensive exploration of the Berlin Wall’s history.
+Right next to the Wall Museum also known as Haus am Checkpoint Charlie, is where you can find a comprehensive insight into the Berlin Wall’s history.

-• Don’t forget to take a photo with the iconic soldier stationed at the checkpoint!
+Also, don’t forget to take a photo with the famous soldier at the checkpoint!

 Thank you for your interest.
 To truly understand the depth and impact of Berlin's history, we invite you to join our Sachsenhausen Concentration Camp Tour.
 This visit provides a solemn reminder of the past and pays respect to the memories of those who suffered.
 We hope to see you soon as we embark on this important journey together.